Skip to content

 Submit your mortgage application

-The lender will run a full credit check and affordability review.
-They may also stress-test your repayments to see if you could still afford them if rates went up.
+Now the lender runs a full credit check and a proper affordability review.
+They may also stress-test the repayments, checking whether you could still cover them if rates were to rise.

 7. 07